-The Company shall not declare, pay, or set aside any dividends on shares of any other class or series of capital stock unless the holders of the Series AA convertible preferred stock then outstanding shall first receive a dividend at the rate of 8% of the Series AA original issue price ("Series AA Original Issue Price"); provided that the Company declares, pays, and sets aside a dividend on the shares of common stock.
+The Company shall not declare, pay, or set aside any dividends on shares of any other class or series of capital stock unless the holders of the convertible preferred stock then outstanding shall first receive a dividend at the rate of 8% of the original issue price, subject to adjustment for stock dividend, stock split, combination or other similar recapitalization.
+The Company has not declared or paid any dividends.